fmshot2/Personalized-News-Feed-Laravel-Mysql-Docker/README.md

 # Personalized News Feed - Laravel + Mysql + Docker

-This project is a personal news feed application built with Laravel, Mysql, and Docker.
+This project is a personalized news feed application built with Laravel, Mysql, and Docker.
 It allows users to filter news based on their preferences and provides a personalized experience.

 ## Running the Project